-The NZMB is consulting on proposed changes to its investment strategy and reserves policy.
+The NZMB has consulted on proposed changes to its investment strategy and reserves policy.
+This consultation closed on 6 April 2018.
+A summary of material covered in the consultation is outlined below.

 In 2017 Directors completed a review of the New Zealand Meat Board’s investment strategy.
 This involved: